Whether you’ve got a small flat or a palatial home it won’t clean itself what’s needed here is the best vacuum cleaner for carpet.

 - General aesthetics are average

-5. Oreck Swivel Axis Upright Vacuum Cleaner – 3 YEAR Warranty – 2 Tune Ups
+5. Oreck Swivel Axis – Best Upright Vacuum

-The Oreck has long been a favourite in the cleaning department.
+The Oreck has long been a favorite in the cleaning department.
 The company produces some great models of vacuums, which are still highly referred by many.

 The Oreck Axis Upright Vacuum has a fully sealed HEPA filtration system that will trap up to 0.3 microns of dust.
 This variant has the seal of approval from the Carpet and Rug Institute